USRSE/usrse25/pages/participate/special-issue.md

 ## Requirements

-* Only accepted papers to USRSE are invited to submit to the special issue
+* Only accepted papers to USRSE are invited to submit to the special issue.
-* The accepted papers *needs* to be extended with 40% new content.
-We will try to have at least one reviewer of the conference paper as a reviewer for the journal paper to assist with the decision.
+* The accepted papers *needs* to be extended with **40%** new content.
+* We will try to have at least one reviewer of the conference paper as a reviewer for the journal paper to assist with the decision.
-* The journal paper will be reviewed independently from the conference paper and might be rejected.
+* The journal submission will undergo a separate evaluation process from the conference paper and acceptance is not guaranteed.

 ## Submission details